 Note that the partition $3=2+1$ which has the lattice gas representation $\bullet\bullet\bullet\circ\bullet\circ\bullet\circ\circ\circ$ occurs with probability 1/2 while other partitions, $3=1+1+1$ and $3=3$, occur with probability $1/4$ each.
 Thus different partitions may come with different weights hinting, correctly, that the limit shape of growing partitions is different from the equilibrium limit shape \eqref{uniform}.

 The underlying lattice gas is known as a totally asymmetric simple exclusion process (TASEP).
 This is an exclusion process since every site can host at most one particle, this exclusion process is `simple' since only nearest-neighbor hopping is allowed, and particles can hop only to the right (hence totally asymmetric).
 The rules of the TASEP are illustrated in Fig.~\ref{Fig:mapping}.

-We now remind the derivation of the limit shape in the simplest case of unresticted growing partitions as we shall employ the same approach for other classes of growing partitions.
+We now outline the derivation of the limit shape in the simplest case of unresticted growing partitions as we shall employ the same approach for other classes of growing partitions.
 The idea is to use the above lattice gas representation and to rely on a hydrodynamic description.
 This description ignores fluctuations, but it suffices for the derivation of the limit shape.
 For driven lattice gases (i.e., lattice gases with asymmetric hopping), the hydrodynamic description of the evolution of the average density $\rho(z,t)$ is based on a continuity equation